Helosciadium repens, Creeping Marshwort

-Creeping Marshwort, Apium repens is a European Protected Species as well as being on Schedule 8 of the CROW Act and Section 41 of the NERC Act.
+Creeping Marshwort, Helosciadium repens is a European Protected Species as well as being on Schedule 8 of the CROW Act and Section 41 of the NERC Act.
 It grows in the Canaries, northern Morocco and is rare in the Netherlands, Belgium, France, Spain, Slovenia, Germany, Switzerland, Austria and Turkey.
 It was once widespread in the UK, occurring in Scotland, Wales, Yorkshire and East Anglia, but always rare.
 Recently it has been confined to Port Meadow, Oxford (now an SAC) but recurred temporarily at Binsey Green and was introduced to North Hinksey.
-In 2002 it was found by Brian Wurzell in the Lee Valley SSSI in Essex, but has since disappeared there.
+In 2002 it was found by Brian Wurzell in the Lee Valley SSSI in Essex, but after disappearing for several years, it has now reappeared following more intensive grazing and management.
+It has also appeared in Suffolk following clearance.

 Annual monitoring of the main area was undertaken, showing a mobile population that was killed by summer flooding and very seldom flowered.
 The population returned by germination of seed from the soil seed bank until in 2009 prolonged flooding lasting over two summers killed this part of the population and all other plants due to “summer fouling” which is when levels of oxygen fall in the soil due to respiration, and then sulphates are reduced to the highly toxic sulphides.
 This area emerged as bare mud.